evan-kolberg/fanduel_faceoff_boggle_ML/readme.md

+# Note: an article soon to be published on Medium.com will replace this readme

 # Why was this made?

 This project was made in hopes of earning money from Fanduel Faceoff.
 Honestly, that is the truth.
 I didn't create this with the goal of advancing my "python proficiency" or whatever fahdoodle, gurry, bull durham, bushwa, bottlewash, donkey dust, flubdub, flapdoodle, flummadiddle, flabberdegaz, bologna scraps you think could fit here.
 I heard about this app from a friend and decided to take a look.
 When I glaced at the available games, I saw that Boggle was an option.
 Immediately, my mind thought about all the ways I could automate this.
 From that day, I worked around 8-10 hours a day for nearly 2 weeks until it was finished.
 It was a rough journey.
 I had to scrap tons of ideas and files multiple times.
 I wanted to use my skills to actually make money!